MEME-CORP/Web3-Agent/api-documentation.md

 }
 ```

-### 2. Transfer SOL
+### 2. Transfer SOL/Token

-Triggers a transfer of SOL tokens from one wallet to another.
+Triggers a transfer of SOL or token from one wallet to another.

 ```http
 POST /trigger